Tuition & Fees

 -

 The figures in this table are projections and are subject to change.
-Certain basic expenditures, such as tuition, room, and board, are considered in preparing a student’s budget.
-These necessary expenditures, with a reasonable amount allotted for miscellaneous items, are shown above.
+Certain basic expenditures, such as tuition, fees, housing, and food, are considered in preparing a student’s budget.
+These necessary expenditures, with a reasonable amount allotted for miscellaneous personal expenses and books, course materials, supplies, equipment, and transportation costs, are shown above.
 Food projections include a meal plan service fee and NC tax surcharge.
 There are no meal plans for Summer Session.
 Students can add points or select a debit account that is either small, medium, or large.
+For financial aid purposes, the summer cost of food and miscellaneous personal expenses is calculated as a percentage of the academic-year cost based on the number of weeks attended.

-It should be realized that additional expenses may be incurred that will depend to a large extent upon the tastes and habits of the individual.
-The average undergraduate student, however, can plan on a budget of approximately $84,513.
-The budget estimate for the summer (two terms, one semester equivalent) is $19,724.
-These budgets represent most student living expenses except for cable, telephone, parking, travel costs, loan fees, and major clothing purchases.
+Additional expenses may be incurred that will depend to a large extent upon the tastes and habits of the individual.
+The average first-year undergraduate student, however, can plan on a budget of approximately $87,357 plus transportation costs.
+Note that for students receiving financial aid who live off-campus, consideration will be given for the cost of an on-campus double room and dining plan D in their calculated cost of attendance.
+These budgets represent most student living expenses except for parking and loan fees.

 Fees and Deposits for Fall and Spring